 Current Techniques in Root Organ Culture of AMF

-The global mycorrhizal inoculant market experienced exceptional growth during the past twenty years because of increased field crop and horticultural sector need for arbuscular mycorrhizal fungi (AMF).
+The global mycorrhizal inoculant market has experienced exceptional growth during the past twenty years because of increased field crop and horticultural sector need for AMF.
 The fungi enable land plants to improve their nutrient performance by enhancing phosphorus uptake and building symbioses with almost 80% of all terrestrial vegetation.
 Large-scale AMF cultivation presents difficulties because these fungi need host plants for existence and development although they demonstrate specific advantages.
 Research into overcoming these difficulties led scientists to investigate root organ culture (ROC) as a technique that enables controlled production of sterile AMF inoculum on a mass scale.
 Research into AMF production and biology has established ROC as a fundamental technology driven by technological advancements and a greater understanding of fungal biology.

 The fundamental principle behind ROC depends on its ability to grow AMF in sterile settings through the maintenance of host plant roots in media without contaminants.
 Experiment methods within ROC have experienced substantial progress which has let researchers deeply investigate the complex biology of AMF-host relationships.
 ROC achievement of improved spore production and colonization rates became possible by optimizing culture conditions including nutrient formulations together with co-culture systems.
 The developments strengthen research on AMF genetic variety and functional mechanics so researchers can enhance sustainable agricultural applications.

 Jolicoeur et al. (1999) conducted important initial ROC research by studying the submerged culture conditions of Daucus carota hairy roots with AMF.
-Hairy roots produced by Agrobacterium (Rhizobium) rhizogenes strains helped researchers show how inoculum-to-medium ratios heavily influenced fungal and root development.
+Hairy roots produced by Agrobacterium (Rhizobium) rhizogenic strains helped researchers show how inoculum-to-medium ratios heavily influenced fungal and root development.
 Due to root growth suppression in dense cultures, researchers studied Petri dish cultures to uncover optimal spore production conditions during their AMF production scale-up research.
 The research revealed a methodology to optimize AMF yield production through adaptive culture system development which subsequently established foundational principles for bioreactor applications.
 ROC has advanced substantially through bioreactor technology which delivers scalable systems to propagate AMF.
 The research by Jolicoeur et al. demonstrated that airlift bioreactors outperformed Petri dishes in spore output yet served as a foundation for generating subsequent-generation bioprocess technologies.
 Researchers seek to enhance spore production and expand system capabilities through improvements in bio-reactor design technology and nutrient supply methods.
 The research noted that bioreactor-based AMF production requires continued innovation efforts to enhance the optimization of growth and sporulation conditions.

 Among the pioneers of the methodology, Declerck and his colleagues based on 2001's work embarked on ROC methodologies with the help of AMF using a monoxenic culture system for their inoculum production.
 They found that nutrient agar enriched with sucrose, vitamins, and essential nutrients was the best medium to take the role of sporulation as the number of Glomus strains—G. intraradices, G. proliferum, and G. caledonium emerged.
 The implementation of mathematical models, like Schnute and Gompertz, became a solution to predicting sporulation dynamics and optimizing culture conditions.
 These types of models indicated the phases of multicellular interactions associated with sporulation and pointed out the differences between the strains of the same genus.
 This study provided a mathematical procedure for a ROC system to make it robust and highly effective by which it can be easily applied on a larger scale.